joelthe1/gateway-machine/README.md

 1) Needs manual tagging of source text, if not already done.
 2) Needs the manual translation of lexicon with usages in target language.
 3) Output accuracy needs to be experimentally verified.

+Feedbacks are always welcome!
+Please create an Issue detailing your point of view.